MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/catalog/Mplify W142 - LSO Cantata and LSO Sonata Product Catalog API - Developer Guide.md

 the query.

-**[R100]** If the Seller does not support notifications, they **MUST** return an error message to the Buyer indicating that notifications are not supported.
+**[R100]** If the Seller does not support notifications, they **MUST** return an error message to the Buyer indicating that notifications are not supported (`Error501`).
 [Mplify127.1 R94]

 ### 6.4.2.
 Register for Event Notifications - Response